finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

 ## Infrastructure needs
 *Describe the infrastructure set up needed from FINOS (i.e. a project on the Legend Studio hosted instance, recurring meeting infrastructure, mailing list*

+### Please indicate if the project you are proposing is:
+- [ ] A **new FINOS project** , which requires approval from FINOS Executive Director
+- [ ] A **new work stream under an [existing FINOS project](https://landscape.finos.org/)** (e.g. Financial Objects, Securities Reference Data,...), which requires approval from the project's lead maintainers

 ----